Cost: £24.95

 Finish – 7

-If you have the time to Waterless then buff, the quick detail again then the results are good.
-The sales pitch was “Using a clean DRY microfibre cloth, buff to a better than brilliant showroom shine”.
-I wasn’t better than top quality showroom shine, maybe a private showroom on a budget.
-Yes it was convenient, but not a fast clean by any means.
+If you have the time to do a Waterless wash, then buff (maybe a couple of times), then apply a quick detail to finish, the results are pretty good and respectable, but it takes work.
+The sales pitch was “Using a clean dry microfibre cloth, buff to a better than brilliant showroom shine”.
+It wasn’t better than top quality showroom shine when you get up close until the product was fully buffed out, maybe better than a private showroom on a budget.

 The wheels – wow.
 This was a punt on my behalf just to see what would happen.
-It was just as good as another big brand ‘Waterless’ wheel cleaners.
-How it would behave with a seriously contaminated brake dust I’m not sure, but if you keep on top of the wheels, the ‘Ceramic’ coating on the wheels should prevent build up and make cleaning easier anyway.
+It was a great result and just as good as another big brand ‘Waterless’ wheel cleaner.
+How it would behave with a seriously contaminated brake dust it could struggle to start with, but if you keep on top of the wheels, the ‘Ceramic’ coating on the wheels should prevent build up and make cleaning easier and very convenient.

-Water beading was respectable, not the tightest of beading I have seen.
-The water was constantly running of the hood and the slight gradient of the roof.
+Water beading was very respectable, not the tightest of beading I have seen.
+The water was constantly running of the hood and from the slight gradient of the roof which is great.

 Black paint is susceptible to showing everything and all marks you can think of.
-Having a different colour vehicle you may not need to re-buff the product off the paint as much as I had to.
-Having only black cars for daily drivers I can’t prove otherwise.
+Having a different colour vehicle you may not need to re-buff this product off the paint as much as I had to to get a top result.
+Having only black cars for daily drivers it was a bit of problem for me.

-Final thought; I found the Standard Shelby Waterless Wash & Wax easier to use and would be my go to product out of the two comparisons.
-That product I would buy again for performance and value for money.
+Final thought; I found the Standard (carnauba infused) Shelby Waterless Wash & Wax far easier to use and would be my go to product out of the two products when compared.
+That product I would buy again for its performance and value for money.

-If you’re willing to put the work in, then respectable results can be achieved, but for the price point and effort this one isn’t for me.
+If you’re willing to put the work in, then you will get very respectable results and a real nice gloss finish, but for the price point and effort this one isn’t for me.

 Would I recommend it?
 No